First I reframed SEO as part of the bigger popularization efforts!

 More than two thirds of billboard hits are categorized as pop these days.
 You’d expect that given the name won’t you?

-The Popular Science magazine and the whole movement towards the popularization of science is almost 150 years old.
+The Popular Science magazine and the whole movement towards the popularization of science is about 150 years old.

 It’s no wonder that popularization sounds quaintly familiar.
 I just re-contextualized it within the Internet realm.